Gödel’s Substitution Function

 but it does not have to be done in that way.

-For example, the one could have a system that only leaves out every second prime number, giving the series:
+For example, the one could have a system that leaves out every second prime number, giving the series:

 so for the above example we would have: